joaquinabian/Octo-Filament-Sensor/README.md

 * BCM GPIO **17**

 ### Detection time
-Currently it is necessary to configure a maximum time period no filament movement was detected.
-This time could be depended on the print speed and maximum print line length.
-For the beginning - until I figured out how to estimate the best detection time - you can run a test print and messearue your maximum time and configure this value.
+Currently, it is necessary to configure a maximum time period no filament movement was detected.
+This time could be depended on the print speed and maximum print line length, so you should determine empirically its value.
-The default value 45 seconds was estimated on max. print speed 10mm/s, for faster prints it could be smaller.
+The default value (45 s) was estimated on max. print speed 10 mm/s, for faster prints it could be smaller.

 ### Detection distance
-Version 1.1.2 of this plugin detects the movement depending on the moved distance.
-These distance is calculated from the GCode sent to the printer.
+Alternatively, this plugin can also respond based on the expected length of filament consumed.
 Therefore it is necessary to configure a distance without movement being detected.
+These distance is calculated from the G-code sent to the printer.
-In Marlin Firmware the default value is set to 7mm.
-I recommend to set it higher than in the firmware, because it could make the detection much too sensitive.
+In Marlin Firmware the default value is set to 7 mm.
+I recommend to set it higher than in the firmware, because it could make the detection too sensitive.

 ### Octoprint - Firmware & Protocol
-Since currently GCode command M600 is used to interrupt the print, it is recommended to add M600 to the setting "Pausing commands".
+Several commands are available in the "Pausing commands" setting to interrupt the print.
-Since v1.1.3 there are also alternative pausing commands [M0, M1, M25, M226, M600, M601] available, for those whose printer don't support M600.
+Available commands include [M0, M1, M25, M226, M600, M601].
+Select the most appropriate for your printer.

 ### Octoprint - GCode Scripts
 If you do not want that the print is paused right on your print, I recommend to add a GCode Script for "After print job is paused".
 Also adding GCode script "Before print job is resumed" might be useful, in the case you hit the heatbed or print head during the change of the filament or removing the blockage.

-### Test script
+### connection_check test script
-Advice: don't run the test script in this repository durin a print.
-This leads to failures in the detection of movements of the print and therefore to missbehaviour of the plugin.
+This script is provided to test the communication between the plugin and the filament sensor.
+Run this script on the raspberry shell using:

+    $ python3 connection_check.py
+For the test you can pass and move manually a short lengh of filament through the filament detector.
+DO NOT run this script during a print.

-## GCode
+## G-code
-### Start GCode
+### Start G-code
-Since the sensor is activated with the first G0 or G1 command it is adviced to perform these commands after complete heatup of the printer.
+The sensor is activated after a number of Z-position changes (through G0-G3 G-code commands) take place in the printer.
+The number of Z movements for activation depends on your Start G-code and can be set on settings.
+For a Snapmaker with the Start G-code shown below, this value has to be set to 1.

 E.g.
 ```
-; Ender 3 Custom Start G-code
+M104 S{material_print_temperature_layer_0} ;Set Hotend Temperature
-M140 S{material_bed_temperature_layer_0} ; Set Heat Bed temperature
+M140 S{material_bed_temperature_layer_0} ;Set Bed Temperature
+G28 ;home
+G90 ;absolute positioning
+G1 X-10 Y-10 F3000 ;Move to corner
+G1 Z0 F1800 ;Go to zero offset
+M109 S{material_print_temperature_layer_0} ;Wait for Hotend Temperature
-M190 S{material_bed_temperature_layer_0} ; Wait for Heat Bed temperature
+M190 S{material_bed_temperature_layer_0} ;Wait for Bed Temperature
-M104 S160; start warming extruder to 160
-G28 ; Home all axes
-G29 ; Auto bed-level (BL-Touch)
-G92 E0 ; Reset Extruder
+G92 E0 ;Zero set extruder position
-M104 S{material_print_temperature_layer_0} ; Set Extruder temperature
-M109 S{material_print_temperature_layer_0} ; Wait for Extruder temperature
-G1 X0.1 Y20 Z0.3 F5000.0 ; Move to start position
-; G1 Z2.0 F3000 ; Move Z Axis up little to prevent scratching of Heat Bed
-G1 X0.4 Y200.0 Z0.3 F5000.0 ; Move to side a little
-G1 X0.4 Y20 Z0.3 F1500.0 E30 ; Draw the second line
+G1 E20 F200 ;Feed filament to clear nozzle
-G92 E0 ; Reset Extruder
+G92 E0 ;Zero set extruder position
-G1 Z2.0 F3000 ; Move Z Axis up little to prevent scratching of Heat Bed
-; End of custom start GCode
 ```

 ## Disclaimer